 The “reptilian” compounds are perfectly safe, so you can dispose of them with ordinary household waste.

 Dispose of solid waste together with household garbage.

 When heated, calcium gluconate (C12H22CaO14) melts and decomposes, producing a lot of carbon dioxide and water vapor.
 But in order to combust completely, it would require a much greater supply of oxygen than is available to it.

-Other complex processes take place at the resulting high temperatures due to the fact that the flow of oxygen to the inner parts of the gluconate tablet is hindered.
+As the oxygen flow to the inner parts of the gluconate tablet is hindered, other complex processes take place at the resulting high temperatures.
 These processes include the decomposition of gluconate, which produces carbon and water vapor.
-It is this decomposition, yielding carbon, that gives us our carbon "snake".
+It is this decomposition, yielding carbon, that gives us our carbon "snake."

 In other words, the grey foam resembling a little snake consists of some carbon and other products of calcium gluconate’s decomposition.
 And this foam forms because a lot of carbon dioxide (as well as some gases that form when the solid fuel burns) and overheated water vapor move vigorously through these products.

-Why do we mix baking soda (NaHCO3) with our solid fuel?
+Why do we add baking soda (NaHCO3) to our solid fuel?

 We do this for two reasons.

 First, the solid fuel (also known as urotropine) burns with an almost-colorless flame that is hard to see, which could be dangerous!
 This is easily fixed with the addition of a sodium compound.
 Sodium ions, when heated, make the flame the bright orange.

 Second, baking soda decomposes when heated, releasing carbon dioxide (CO2) and water vapor: